-The Procession of the Species celebration has won the support of the SLC Superintendent of Schools and is a wonderful opportunity for teachers and students to blend curriculum, hit important STEAM initiatives, and be directly involved with the local community.
+The Procession of the Species celebration has won the support of the St. Lucie County Superintendent of Schools and is a wonderful opportunity for teachers to blend curriculum, STEAM initiatives, and be involved with the local community.

-3. Connects students to the natural world, promoting environmental awareness and stewardship
+3. Connects students to the natural world, promotes environmental awareness and stewardship.

-4. Reaches diverse array of learners by approaching science and math through artistic expression
+4. Reaches a diverse array of learners through artistic expression.

-5. Provides partnership opportunities for schools, business, non-profit organization, civic groups and governmental agencies.
+5. Provides partnership opportunities for schools, businesses, non-profit organizations, civic groups and governmental agencies.

 Who Can Participate?

-3. Students research their topic, incorporating reading, writing, public speaking, etc (Science, Geography & Language Arts)
+2. Students research their topic, incorporating reading, writing, public speaking, etc (Science, Geography, Language Arts)

-5. Teacher/Lead submits a Procession of the Species Registration Form.
-There is NO FEE to participate.
+4. Teacher/Leader submits a Procession of the Species Registration Form.
+There is NO FEE to participate!

 5. Coordinate with administrators and parents to obtain permission slips, complete required school district forms, and arrange for transportation.
 ALL participants are required to sign a St Lucie County Release of Liability form, available by contacting Wren Underwood at email@example.com.
 Participants under 18 years of age are required to have a Minor Release of Liability form signed by a parent or legal guardian.